 A classic user interface is literally the contact point where a human user meets you (via a website or application) via a device (mobile or computer).

-The objective for UI design is to enable the user's experience to be easy and intuitive, aligning to how they would expect your digital product to operate and respond, with minimum required, yet providing the maximum desired outcome.
+The objective for UI design is to enable the user's experience to be easy and intuitive, aligning to how they would expect your digital product to operate and respond.

 User interface design (UI) considers the ways in which the identified user moves in a defined journey (from A to B).
 These are the molecules used by the user to achieve their goal, such as buttons, toggles, and swipe conventions.